 Desperate to be free, Mary also proposed that she and her son James VI should rule Scotland together.
 However, early in 1585, Elizabeth I began a correspondence with James.
 Elizabeth was 51 years old; James was to turn 19 in June.
 Previously the two sovereigns had communicated through ambassadors but now they begin to write directly to each other.
 Elizabeth proposes what she terms a “league” or “contract of amity” between them as monarchs of England and Scotland.
 Mary was devastated when she learned of this.

 and finally Death!

-Mary was originally buried in Peterborough Cathedral. in 1612 her son James VI had her body exhumed and placed in the vault of King Henry VII’s Chapel in Westminster Abbey.
+Mary was originally buried in Peterborough Cathedral. in 1612 her son James VI had her body exhumed.
+She was then placed in the vault of King Henry VII’s Chapel in Westminster Abbey.

 Why did Mary, Queen of Scots have a claim to the English Throne?